You are here

 IHPA was established under the National Health Reform Act 2011, giving effect to the National Health Reform Agreement signed by the Australian Government and all states and territories in August 2011.

-The Chief Executive Officer is responsible for responsible for the day‑to‑day management of IHPA and its staff.
+The Chief Executive Officer (CEO) is responsible for the day‑to‑day management of IHPA and its staff.

 The work of the team covers six work streams:

-The Hospital Costing team works with stakeholders to coordinate the collection, validation, analysis and reporting of the National Hospital Cost Data Collection (NHCDC), in conjunction with states and territories and private hospitals.
+The Hospital Costing team works with stakeholders to coordinate the collection, validation, analysis and reporting of the NHCDC, in conjunction with states and territories and private hospitals.
 To ensure the NHCDC can continue to be a well-informed, evidence-based data collection, the Hospital Costing team also conduct specific costing studies.

-The Pricing team develops the statistical models that underpin IHPA’s determination of the National Efficient Price and the National Efficient Cost.
-It does this by developing costing models that best explain the expenditure of Local Hospital Networks (LHNs) nationally, and applying the policies contained within IHPA’s Pricing Framework for Australian Public Hospital Services.
+The Pricing team develops the statistical models that underpin IHPA’s determination of the national efficient price and the national efficient cost.
+It does this by developing costing models that best explain the expenditure of local hospital networks nationally, and applying the policies contained within IHPA’s Pricing Framework for Australian Public Hospital Services.